-&lt;sup>2 You may be subject to a penalty equal to 50% of the employee social security or railroad retirement tax and Medicare tax in addition to the tax that you owe.
+If you are a railroad employee the question would be, "Does your employer withhold railroad retirement and Medicare tax?"
+You may be subject to a penalty equal to 50% of the employee social security or railroad retirement tax and Medicare tax in addition to the tax that you owe.
 Railroad employees should not file Form 4137 and should contact their employer who will collect the employment taxes.